This glossary provides descriptions of key Public Involvement terms.

 Many research projects have an advisory group (or steering group).
 The group helps to develop, support, advise and monitor the project.
 The group often includes people who use services, carers, researchers and other health and social care professionals, who can provide relevant advice.

 Commissioning Board/Commissioning Panel

-A Commissioning Board is a group of people who oversee the commissioning process.
-It is made up of research funders, researchers, health and/or social care professionals and often includes people who use services and carers.
+A Commissioning Board is a group of people made up of research funders, researchers, health and/or social care professionals and often includes people who use services and carers.

 Researchers must provide a patient information sheet to everyone they invite to take part in a research study, to ensure people can make an informed decision about this.
 The sheet explains what taking part will involve and should include details about: